 The structure of animal embryos is investigated including the stages of development of the sea urchin, frog, chicken and humans.
-Additional vertebrates and invertebrates are investigated to a lesser extent and all included organisms are compared.
-Experiments investigating the conditions that regulate developmental stages are performed.
-CO-REOUISITE: BIO3420
+Additional vertebrates and invertebrates are investigated to a

 BIO3430: Animal Physiology (4)

 Physiological control mechanisms are examined on cellular and organismal levels.
 Emphasis is placed on the relationship of structure to function, and the role of underlying regulatory processes.
 One three-hour laboratory period per week with laboratory fee.
 PREREQUISITES: BIO2400 or BIO1200 and BIO1210; CHE1600, CHE1700, or permission of the instructor